oipsio/oips/oip-02-verifiable-ordinal-collection.md

 ### Verifiable Ordinal Inscription

-Veriable ordinal inscription is to be inscribed as a valid inscription with an attached metadata, following [Inscription Metadata](oip-01-inscription-metadata.md) recommendations.
+Verfiable ordinal inscription is to be inscribed as a valid inscription with an attached metadata, following [Inscription Metadata](oip-01-inscription-metadata.md) recommendations.

 Metadata for inscription: